Charleston Dog Bite Attorney

 An attack by a ‘domesticated animal’ may have been the last thing you expected.
 But with 1 out of 50 Americans sustaining a dog bite each year (totaling 4.7 million people annually), you could unwittingly become 1 of the 914 victims sent to the ER with dog bite injuries on any given day.

 Medical attention comes first, and your next best step is to connect with a Charleston dog bite attorney who will ensure your rights are protected and that all the right boxes are checked toward building a solid case.
-Auger & Auger Personal Injury Lawyers are highly familiar with Charleston animal regulations and dog bite laws, and we have a formidable success record of getting our clients the compensation to which they were entitled.
+Auger & Auger Accident and Injury Lawyers are highly familiar with Charleston animal regulations and dog bite laws, and we have a formidable success record of getting our clients the compensation to which they were entitled.

 At times, insurance adjusters will demonstrate bad faith in handling your claim, an occurrence that could prompt our pursuing a civil court case instead of a settlement.
 Examples of this deceptive treatment might be: a) purposely stalling the progress of the investigation, b) requesting excessive or irrelevant documentation from you, c) changing an adjuster midstream, d) attempting cancellation of their policy, etc.